New World Entertainment

 - There is a longer version where the space background rotates and zooms slowly.
 After the regular animation plays, the globe sits there for several seconds.

-FX/SFX: The fireworks, the sphere clearing up.
+FX/SFX: The fireworks, and the sphere clearing up.

 - In the long version, a synth chime plays, then a two note bass sounder holds out before the standard theme.